5 Small Business Certifications to Consider

 • Once you’ve obtained your new certification, be sure to maintain your status by applying for renewal each year, and let your clients know by advertising on marketing and promotional materials.

-Owning and running a small business requires extensive planning, constant problem solving, and efficient networking to be successful.
-While developing a comprehensive marketing strategy can help you define your brand, share your expertise, and stand out on social media, being able to point to a specific differentiator can truly set you apart from your competition.
+Running a small business takes careful planning, constant problem-solving, and smart networking to succeed.
+While a solid marketing strategy helps define your brand, showcase your skills, and make an impact on social media, having a clear differentiator can truly set you apart from the competition.

 1. Women Owned Small Business (WOSB) and Women’s Business Enterprise (WBE) Certification